microsoft/CCF/doc/build_apps/run_app.rst

     - The CCF runtime environment has successfully been setup (see :doc:`/operations/run_setup`).
     - CCF is installed (see :doc:`/build_apps/install_bin`)

-The quickest way to start a CCF sandbox is to use the ``sandbox.sh`` script available in the CCF installation, specifying the :doc:`enclave image </build_apps/index>` to run.
+The quickest way to start a CCF sandbox is to use the ``sandbox.sh`` script available as part of the CCF install, specifying the :doc:`enclave image </build_apps/index>` to run.

 The script creates a new one node CCF test network running locally.
 All the governance requests required to open the network to users are automatically issued.